 “The mARTian Project is a public art initiative to enhance the quality of life in West Windsor with art and cultural activities to promote a connection between our community and its unique history as the town portrayed in the infamous 1938 “War of the Worlds” radio broadcast.”

-The WWAC’s goal is to have the first (of approximately a total of 10) Martian sculpture installed in West Windsor by October 1, 2018, which will allow it to be featured in the West Windsor Township celebration of the 80th anniversary of the War of the Worlds radio broadcast to will be held on the weekend of October 27, 2018.
+The WWAC’s goal is to have the first proposals in time to be featured in the West Windsor Township celebration of the 80th anniversary of the War of the Worlds radio broadcast to will be held on the weekend of October 27, 2018.
 Additional sculptures will be added on an ongoing basis.

 - The mARTian Project is open to all sculptors who are at least 18 years of age, regardless of location.